voyagermesh/voyager/docs/user-guide/certificate/create.md

 ### Create Certificate with HTTP Provider

-Your ingress must be present before a certificate can be issues from Let's Encrypt using HTTP validation.
-Your ingress must terminate SSL(/docs/user-guide/ingress/tls.md) for the desired domains.
-Here is an example ingress definition:
+Your ingress must be **running before a certificate can be issues** from Let's Encrypt using HTTP validation.
 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress